 At Panuval, I was completely out of my depths.
 I had no clue as to how to navigate the book racks.
 I spent more time trying to study the two young Tamil boys, who were helping with the books and register, than thumbing through the spines.
 I even had to borrow titles to ask for them to locate, and I realized I found more joy in watching the boy walk sure-footed, scanning the titles, helpfully suggesting other titles than when he actually pulled out the title in question.

 It reassured me.

-Later, next week in Bangalore, when there was a street possession of youths with saffron bands in their heads, drunk, with animal screams, drumming and dancing lewdly in front of a Ganesha on a cart, I had shook my head, slightly fearful as a fair-skinned person in front of a dark-skinned slum crowd, I thought back to how similar the marauding revelers looked and dressed to those youths in Panuval.
+Later, the next week in Bangalore, when there was a street possession of youths with saffron bands in their heads, drunk, with animal screams, drumming, and dancing lewdly in front of a Ganesha on a cart, I shook my head, slightly fearful as a fair-skinned person in front of a dark-skinned slum crowd, I thought back to how similar the marauding revelers looked and dressed to those youths in Panuval.
 I was angry and frustrated at how I could only judge them by their surroundings.

 The divide between me and the rest of the world was brokered by everything between us and nothing of our identities.
 A dark-skinned, plain boy with dress shirts and trousers and a phone in hand, when standing between a stack of books, is a social rebel who you want to approach and associate with.
 The same person on the road, raucous and boisterous, is a snarl of disgust and a sign of why India is never safe for women and children.